ChrisBen191/code_book/JavaScript/javascript.md

 console.log(ironMan.firstName);
 console.log(ironMan['lastName']);

-// adding new elemnts to the object by assigning the values in dot/bracket notation ironMan.location = 'California';
+// adding new elements to the object by assigning the values in dot/bracket notation ironMan.location = 'California';
 ironMan['twitter'] = '@ironMan2003';
 ```